Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 • These nerve cells residing in the gut are more than the entire spinal cord neurons (ref).

-If you suspect irritable bowel syndrome, learn how is IBS diagnosed here.
+If you suspect irritable bowel syndrome, learn how IBS is diagnosed here.

 5- Alcohol and Caffeine.